discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 **Shade Skills**

 While you perform the above prioritization, you'll be using your shade skills to get additional applications of <Condition name="Burning"/> (from <Trait name="Dhuumfire"/>) and <Condition name="Torment"/>.
-If you can ensure that you have enough Life Force to cast <Skill name="Nefarious Favor"/> and <Skill name="Desert Shroud"/> at all times, you can use any excess Life Force with the following prioritization:
+If you can ensure that you have enough Life Force to cast <Skill name="Nefarious Favor"/> and <Skill name="Desert Shroud"/> at all times, you can use any excess Life Force for <Skill name="Sand Cascade" />.

-1. <Skill name="Nefarious Favor" />
-2. <Skill name="Sand Cascade" />
-3. <Skill name="Garish Pillar" />

 ### Notes

 - If you're using <Skill name="Summon Shadow Fiend"/>, you should use <Skill name="Haunt"/> off cooldown as it has no cast time.
 - You want to combo <Skill name="Blood is Power"/> and <Skill name="Desert Shroud"/> together to take advantage of <Trait name="Plague Sending"/>.
 Use <Skill name="Desert Shroud"/> as you cast <Skill name="Blood is Power"/> to ensure you transfer the right conditions (the self caused <Condition name="Bleeding"/> and <Condition name="Torment"/> from <Skill name="Blood is Power"/> specifically).
+- <Trait name="Plague Sending"/> has a 5s effect duration after using <Skill name="Desert Shroud"/>, transfering the next conditions you'll get within that window.
 - Maintain at least 1 shade at all times.
 Although you still want to focus on the rest of the skill prioritization as the wasted cooldown time outweighs the minor loss of Expertise.
 - Casting your <Skill name="Manifest Sand Shade"/> on the group will provide large amounts of barrier passively through your rotation.
 They can also be used on other significant targets such as the Anomalies in the [Shattered Observatory](/fractals/shattered-observatory) fractal.
 A <Specialization name="Scourge"/> counts as a shade activator itself and will also hit any targets within the range of your shade abilities.
+- Additionally shade effects do not stack, they only expand the area in which they get applied.
 - If your group has three (or more) Scourges, you can all take <Skill name="Summon Bone Minions"/> and replace <Skill name="Signet of Undeath"/> with a different utility skill of choice (provided all Scourges use their <Skill name="Putrid Explosion"/> skill off cooldown).
 - Your <Trait name="Dhuumfire"/> trait has an internal cooldown of one second.
 Be sure to space out your shade skills (including <Skill name="Manifest Sand Shade"/> and <Skill name="Desert Shroud"/>) instead of blindly spamming them off cooldown.